-Preliminary Economic Assessment performed under NI 43-101.
-A Assessment (or PEA)

-Preliminary Economic Assessment is a study, other than a prefeasibility study viability of mineral resources.
+Preliminary Economic Assessment (or PEA) A Preliminary Economic Assessment performed under NI 43-101.
+A Preliminary Economic Assessment is a study, other than a prefeasibility study or feasibility study, which includes an economic analysis of the potential viability of mineral resources.